sudocrystal/scc-compsci/photoRosterCanvas.md

 - Open Google Chrome
 - Go to the People tab of Canvas for your course
 - Right click somewhere on the webpage and choose "Inspect"
-- Click on the console tab that just popped up
+- Click on the console tab (you may need to click on the icon next to where it says 'Elements')
-- Copy the code below (if you don't want your name to show on the roster, change where it says "Crystal Hess" to say your name instead - if you don't mind your name showing, then no changes are needed)
+- Copy the code below
+      - if you don't want your name to show on the roster, change where it says "Crystal Hess" to say your name instead
+      - if you don't mind your name showing, then no changes are needed
+      - You may get a prompt that says to type "allow pasting".
+If you do, type "allow pasting", and then it will allow you to paste.
 - Paste the code below into the console and hit enter
 - Print your pretty photo roster!
+(I usually print to PDF and save.)
+- No worries about the page looking like that forever.
+If you navigate away from the people page and then back, everything will return to normal!

 # Photo Roster Chrome Canvas Code